This Floral Artist Stood up for Her Beliefs. She Risked Losing Everything.

-These are questions Washington floral artist Barronelle Stutzman has had to answer since 2013.
-That is when she declined to create floral arrangements celebrating the same-sex wedding of a friend and longtime customer because it conflicted with her religious beliefs.
-Now, Barronelle finds herself in the middle of a nearly seven-year lawsuit and risks losing everything—her business, her life savings, and even her home.
+These are questions Washington floral artist Barronelle Stutzman had to answer beginning in 2013.
+That is when she declined to create custom floral arrangements celebrating the same-sex wedding of a friend and longtime customer because it conflicted with her religious beliefs.
+Barronelle ended up in a eight-year lawsuit and risked losing nearly everything she had built over a lifetime, including her business and her life savings.

-But Barronelle is not easily intimidated.
-Her strong Christian faith gives her the strength she needs to stand up for her beliefs.
+But Barronelle was not easily intimidated.
+Her strong Christian faith gave her the strength she needed to stand up for her beliefs.

 “You have to make a stand somewhere in your life on what you believe and what you don’t believe,” she said.
 “It was just a time I had to take a stand.”

 Barronelle is the last person you would have expected to be entangled in a lawsuit.
 She is an unassuming, sweet grandmother and floral artist.
 Barronelle lovingly served everyone in her community regardless of their race, sex, religion, or sexual orientation.